Updated: May 28, 2009

 Your first step is to build a new world.
 Beware, this can take some time.
 It can take 15-20 minutes easily, because Dwarf Fortress is not just a game, it's a world simulation, and the world has to have depth and detail.

 And then, you can start the most complex game in the history of computing.
+Like evar.

 Dwarf Fortress is a game you will either love or hate; there's no middle ground.
 If you choose the path of hard work and dedication, be prepared to wring your sweaty palms as you make the baby steps in the harsh, ultra-realistic world of Armok.
 For more screenshots, take a look at the official site.
 Once again, I warn you, there is no fancy graphics, only hard, hard work and your mind spinning.
 For super geeks only.